pydanny/pydanny.github.com/posts/2012-07-16-july-la-open-source-recap.rst

 During meals we tried to keep people's hands off the keyboard.
 Specifically everyone got a chance to state their name, toolset they were working with, and something interesting/embarrassing about themselves.
 Three of the more memorable ones:

-* An 8 year old attendee who wrote his first 4 PHP programs!
+* An 8 year old attendee wrote his first 4 PHP programs!
 * sym_kat_ is invited to speak at the next London Perl Workshop.
 * Someone who started programming at the LPTHW_ class taught by Zed Shaw himself at `Cartwheel Web`_ HQ in 2011 now works at `Space X`_.